Efficient ion re-acceleration in laboratory-produced interpenetrating collisionless shocks

-It is worth noting that, when the two colliding shocks are subcritical -- as achieved by increasing the standoff distance between the piston-generating targets to 7~mm (see Methods) -- no further boost in the energy of ambient protons is observed.
+It is also worth noting that, when the two colliding shocks are subcritical -- as achieved by increasing the standoff distance between the piston-generating targets to 7~mm (see section 5.1 of the Supp.
+Info.) -- no further boost in the energy of ambient protons is observed.
 This result aligns with our earlier experiment, in which two shocks collided $\sim 10\,\rm ns$ after piston initiation, with a magnetosonic Mach number of only 1.1 at the time of collision \cite{fazzini2022particle}, and no proton reenergization was detected.

-To elucidate our experimental results, we have performed kinetic particle-in-cell (PIC) simulations using the SMILEI code \cite{derouillat2018smilei}.
-The simulations were conducted in 1D3V geometry (1D in space and 3D in momentum space) and initialized with the experimental plasma parameters (density, temperature, velocity, and magnetic field).
+To shed light onto the mechanism leading to the energy boost observed in our experimental results, we have performed kinetic particle-in-cell (PIC) simulations using the SMILEI code \cite{derouillat2018smilei}.
+The simulations were conducted in 1D3V and 2D3V geometry (1D/2D in space and 3D in momentum space).
+Instead of modeling the piston-plasma interaction, we directly initialized the simulations with experimentally measured shock parameters (density, temperature, velocity, and magnetic field).

 Fig.~\ref{simu}a illustrates the spatiotemporal evolution of the convective electric field $E_y$ in the colliding-shock case.
 The two shocks form within the first 1~ns of the simulation, and propagate at an initial velocity of $v_{sh} \approx 2750 \pm 250\,\rm km/s$, close to the experimental observation and corresponding to an initial kinetic energy of $E_{sh} \equiv 0.5 m_p v_{sh}^2 \approx 40\,\rm keV$.